You could be forgiven for thinking all miter saw blades are the same. But they are not.

 Best Miter Saw Blade for Hardwood

-The 80 carbide teeth are honed using 600 grit to provide a mirror finish.
-The ultra-thin kerf means you get a smoother cut with less drag on the motor, and less material wastage.
-Plus, the teeth are hook teeth with a 5-degree angle, with an alternative top and face design for precision cutting.
+The ultra-thin kerf helps you make smoother cuts with less stress on the motor and less material waste.
+The teeth are hooked at a 5-degree angle, with an alternative top and face design for precision cutting.

-The other advantage of hook teeth is that they scoop the debris and sawdust away.
-This reduces the chances of the blade gumming, which creates kickback.
-It also means you get a better sightline when you are cutting.
+Another advantage of hook teeth is that they scoop the debris and sawdust out as you cut.
+This reduces the chances of blade gumming, which is one of the leading causes of dangerous kickbacks.
+Clearing the cutting line also means you will have a better view of what you are doing.

-The only downside to this blade is the cost.
-It is a Bosch, so we know it isn’t going to be cheap, but other manufacturers offer packs of blades for similar prices.
-That said, this saw blade slices through hardwood, softwood and plyboard with ease and is a quality product.
+The only downside of this blade is its cost.
+It is a Bosch, so we wouldn’t expect it to be cheap, but other manufacturers offer packs of multiple blades for similar prices.
+Even so, this saw blade will slice through hardwood, softwood, and plyboard with ease and is an excellent choice if you are willing to spend some extra money.

 Pros